blobfile/blobfile/README.md

     * `max_connection_pool_count=10`: the maximum count of per-host connection pools
     * `azure_write_chunk_size=4 * 2 ** 20`: the size of blocks to write to Azure Storage blobs, can be set to a maximum of 100MB.
 This determines both the unit of request retries as well as the maximum file size, which is `50,000 * azure_write_chunk_size`.
     * `retry_log_threshold=0`: set a retry count threshold above which to log failures to the log callback function
+    * `connect_timeout=10`: the maximum amount of time (in seconds) to wait for a connection attempt to a server to succeed, set to None to wait forever
+    * `read_timeout=30`: the maximum amount of time (in seconds) to wait between consecutive read operations for a response from the server, set to None to wait forever

 ## Authentication